HITS-MCM/MD-IFP/doc/doc.md

    (a) _for equilibration trajectories:_
       - One can define if water bridges must be computed (WB_analysis = True/False, default-False).
         For computation of water bridges  water must be included in the sub-system in the previous step
-      - number of contacts with lipids can be computed - lipid residue names are defined as a list, for example: Lipids = ["PC","CHL","PA"]
+      - number of contacts with lipids (ligand atom-residue distance < 5A) can be computed - lipid residue names are defined as a list, for example: Lipids = ["PC","CHL","PA"]
       - first frame and stride are defined by the parameters step_analysis and start_analysis Saving results  in a data frame file (pkl)